 Start to isolate your Instagram ad placements with their campaigns specifically created for your Instagram ads.
 This will allow you to easily track their performance and customize your ad to the specifications of the platform.

 Instagram is a primarily visual platform with users giving less attention to the written content below your image.
-So, you should choose visuals that grab users attention.
-Then make sure that the first sentence is captivating to make the most of your ad copy.
+So, you should choose visuals that grab users’ attention.

-It would help if you also gave carousel ads a chance on Instagram.
+Additionally, you can give carousel ads a chance on Instagram.
 It’s likely to get more interaction from the platforms visually focused users.
 Just make sure to pay attention to your first image as it will be responsible for any engagement you receive.

 Lead ads are a great way to simplify your conversion process.
-In some cases they can even drastically lower your cost per lead.
+Many times they can drastically lower your cost per lead.

 In one study by ladder.io, they were able to lower their cost per lead by over 80% using Facebook lead ads.

-- Make sure your ad provides value by clearing stating what your customers will get in exchange for their information.
+- Make sure your ad provides value by clearly stating what your customers will get in exchange for their information.
 (Simply put explain what’s in it for them.)

 - Offer a great incentive, like free downloadable content or a free trial.

-- If you’re an eCommerce company use a sizable discount as an incentive.
+- If you’re an eCommerce company, use a sizeable discount as an incentive.

 - Include a simple call to action that tells customers what to do and how easy it is.

-Here’s how you can implement this strategy in your own Facebook campaigns:
+Here’s how you can implement a lead ads strategy in your own Facebook campaigns:

 - Create a brand awareness or traffic ad to drive traffic to your website or blog.